-Our next two-year training cycle begins in September, 2018.
+Our next two-year training cycle begins in September/October, 2018.
 There is no specific deadline for applications.
 Applications are processed on a first-come, first-served basis.

 Our counseling center operates as a cooperative and supportive community of colleagues, all of whom strive to incorporate spiritual principles of mindfulness, conscious communication, service, authenticity and integrity into their work as clinicians and supervisors.
 While we do not require participants in our Training Program to have an active spiritual or meditation practice, we do seek candidates who either have experience with some spiritual practice or who have an interest in incorporating spiritual perspectives and values into their work.